matthill33/aws-inventory-tool/README.md

 * pip install tabulate

 ### Prerequisites:
-Use "aws configure" in terminal and enter in an access key and secret access key of the account that you want to take inventory of.
+Have the aws account you want to take inventory of setup in your credentials file in your .aws folder.
+You need to have your access key, secrety access key, and region setup.

 ### To run:
 Navigate to "aws inventory tool" folder and run
+* py inventory.py profile
+* example: I have companyA profile setup in my credentials file
-* py inventory.py
+* py inventory.py companyA

 Can also pass arguments 'ec2', 'rds', or 'ecs' to only get data for that service